robertvirany/github-browser-extension/README.md

 3. Enable “Developer mode”.
 4. Click “Load unpacked” and select this folder.
 5. Navigate to any GitHub repo page and the badges will appear.

-See `TODO.md` for the current roadmap and outstanding tasks.